RateMyDIY/Docs/Feature-Set.md

 Users receive emails when their projects are reviewed Users can reset password via email

-### _ Feature Name: Search Page_
+### *Feature Name: Search Page*
 * **User Access Statuses:** _Logged In Users, Non-Logged In Users, Mods, & Admin_
 * **User Stories:**
       * _As a Logged In user, I want navigation options on the search page; I want the results to include aggregate star ratings; and I want to be able to search projects, reviews, & reviewers because this will let me quickly navigate the site and provide me with robust and helpful results._
       * _As a Non Logged In User, I want results to include aggregate star ratings; I want to be able to search projects, reviews, & reviewers; and I want to be prompted to sign in because this provides me with robust & helpful results and encourages me to further engage with the site._

-Search gives dismissible popup encouraging sign in, then gives results After sign in, sign in box turns to hamburger menu w/ all nav options Stars on this page are aggregate of all reviews depending on search settings, results can be any combo of projects, reviews, and reviewers.
+* Stars on this page are aggregate of all reviews
+* Depending on search settings, results can be any combo of projects, reviews, and reviewers.

-My Projects/Project List
+### My Projects/Project List:
-User Access: Everybody
-User Stories:
+* **User Access:** _Everybody_
+* **User Stories:**
-As a Logged In user, I want to see a lists of projects with current ratings and I want to be able to click projects and access the project page because this will allow me to find and view quality projects.
+      * _As a Logged In user, I want to see a lists of projects with current ratings and I want to be able to click projects and access the project page because this will allow me to find and view quality projects._

-As a Non Logged In user, I also want to see a lists of projects with current ratings and I want to be able to click projects and access the project page because this will allow me to find and view quality projects.
+      * _As a Non Logged In user, I also want to see a lists of projects with current ratings and I want to be able to click projects and access the project page because this will allow me to find and view quality projects._
 Stars are current rating
 Clicking card opens create/edit/view page for that project